oracle/weblogic-kubernetes-operator/documentation/staging/content/managing-domains/model-in-image/auxiliary-images.md

   - Deploy a domain _without_ auxiliary images.

 - Second, shut down the domain and wait for its pods to exit.
-  - You can use the `waitForDomain.sh` sample life cycle script to wait.
+  - You can use the `waitForDomain.sh` sample lifecycle script to wait.
   - For example:
     ```shell
     $ kubectl delete domain sample-domain1 -n sample-domain1-ns